OSInside/kiwi/doc/source/building.rst

   and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.

-PXE root File System Image
+KIS Root File System Image
-  A root filesystem image which can be deployed via {kiwi}'s PXE netboot infrastructure.
-A client configuration file on the pxe server controls how the root filesystem image should be deployed.
-Many different deployment strategies are possible, e.g root over NBD, AoE or NFS for diskless and diskfull clients.
+  An optional root filesystem image associated with a kernel and initrd.
+  The use case for this component image type is highly customizable.
+  Many different deployment strategies are possible.

 Docker Container Image
   An archive image suitable for the docker container engine.